masif2002/flutter-notes/README.md

     // OR
     int age?;
     ```
+> Variables can store values of any type and not just limited to Strings and Integers
 #### final & const
 * You can also create constant variables using `final` and `const` keywords
 ```dart